Elmore Leonard: Career

-Leonard believed that his books during the 1980s were becoming more humorous and that he was developing a style that was more free and easy.
-His own favorites were the Dixie Mafia story Tishomingo Blues from 2002 and Freaky Deaky from 1988 about ex-hippie criminals.
+Leonard believed that his books during the 1980s were becoming funnier and that he was developing a style that was more free and easy.
+His own favorites were Freaky Deaky (1988), about ex-hippie criminals and the Dixie Mafia story Tishomingo Blues (2002).

-Some characters appear in several novels, including mobster Chili Palmer, bank robber Jack Foley and the U. S. Marshals Carl Webster and Raylan Givens.
+Some of Leonard's characters appear in several novels, including mobster Chili Palmer, bank robber Jack Foley and the U. S. Marshals Carl Webster and Raylan Givens.

-His crime books were published amongst others by Fawcett Publications, Bantam Books and Dell Publishing.
-In the 1980s his publisher was Arbor House, later also William Morrow & Company as an imprint of HarperCollins.
-There are different reprints of his novels; in the 2000s these included editions from Weidenfeld & Nicolson.

 At the time of his death his novels had sold tens of millions of copies.

-Among film adaptations of his work are Jackie Brown (starring Pam Grier, directed by Quentin Tarantino) which is a "homage to the author's trademark rhythm and pace"; Get Shorty (1995, John Travolta and Gene Hackman); Out of Sight (1998, George Clooney and Jennifer Lopez, directed by Steven Soderbergh) and the television series Justified.
-Nearly thirty movies were made from Leonard's novels, but for some critics his special style worked only in print.
+Among film adaptations of his work are Jackie Brown, (1997), based on Rum Punch and described as an "homage to the author's trademark rhythm and pace"; Get Shorty (1995); Out of Sight (1998) and the TV series Justified (2010–2015) and Justified: City Primeval (2023–).
+Nearly thirty movies were made from Leonard's novels, but for some critics his special style worked best in print.

 Personal life

-He married Beverly Clare Cline in 1949, and they had five children together—two daughters and three sons—before divorcing in 1977.
+He married Beverly Clare Cline in 1949 and had five children with her—two daughters and three sons—before divorcing in 1977.
 His second marriage in 1979, to Joan Leanne Lancaster (aka Joan Shepard), ended with her death in 1993.
-Later that same year, he married Christine Kent and they divorced in 2012.
+Later that same year, he married Christine Kent; they divorced in 2012.
 Leonard spent the last years of his life with his family in Oakland County, Michigan.
 He suffered a stroke on July 29, 2013.
-Initial reports stated that he was recovering, but on August 20, 2013, Leonard passed away at his home in the Detroit suburb of Bloomfield Hills of stroke complications.
+Initial reports stated that he was recovering, but on August 20, 2013, Leonard died at his home in the Detroit suburb of Bloomfield Hills of stroke complications.
 He was 87 years old.
 One of Leonard's grandchildren is Alex Leonard, the drummer in the Detroit band Protomartyr.